csc-training/hip/README.md

 ## Exercises - Demonstration

-In this point we assume that you have clone the github repository
+In this point, we assume that you have cloned the github repository

 Clone the Git repository of the training: